plan4hub/yoda/docs/MANUAL.md

 *Note*: The burndown report works from Story Points as given by "> estimate" tags into the issues.
 However, it is possible to build a burn down, considering simply the number of open issues.
 To do this, uncheck the "Estimate in Issues" checkbox.

 The burndown page also includes an option for displaying a table of all issues associated with a milestone, along with their estimates and remaning work.
 Just press "Show table".
 You may click on "Issue Id" in the table header to export the table to a CSV file, e.g. for importing to Excel.
 The open state will be shown in **bold** if a special "in progress label" is present.
+A special "Additional Data" column may be customized.
+The default value is to include an issue severity based on a label convention where severity conform to an "S[1-4] - <severity text>" format.

 URL arguments accepted are: owner, repo, estimate (noissues, inbody, or inlabels), user, token, tentative, inprogress, milestone.